 We encourage you to bring your pet to a private veterinarian for euthanasia services whenever possible, as this may make it easier to say goodbye to your beloved companion.
-If this is not possible, you may bring your pet to the Beaver County Humane Society to discuss your options and the humane euthanasia service we provide to the public.
-You may bring your pet in during business hours; however, for aggressive dog euthanasia please schedule an appointment by calling 724-775-5801 ext.
-114 or e-mailing firstname.lastname@example.org.
+If this is not possible, you can schedule an appointment to bring your pet to the Beaver County Humane Society to discuss your options and the humane euthanasia service we provide to the public.
+To schedule an appointment, call 724-775-5801 option 5 or e-mail email@example.com.

 Each procedure is completed with care and compassion by a certified technician.
 The cost of this service is as follows:

 Out of county/state residents:

 Bite fee is $50.00 extra onto aggressive cat/dog fee.

 If the animal has bitten a person in the past 10 days (regardless of vaccine history), the dog MUST be quarantined for 10 days from the date of the bite in the owner’s home OR euthanized and sent for rabies testing at the health department.
 This is a law and no exceptions can be made.
 We can NOT perform this service for out of state residents.